djpwilk/sc_somanet-base/module_xscope-wrapper/README.rst

 Description
 -----------

-The module allows easily enabling or disabling all XScope probes without removing them from the code.
+The module allows easily enabling or disabling all XScope functions without removing them from the code.

 - To enable the XScope use: ::

-  #def USE_XSCOPE
+  #define USE_XSCOPE

 - To desable the XScope remove the define.
 All XScope functions will be replaced with NOPs